Butterfly Kisses (2018 film): Plot

 Unable to garner interest from news stations or local interest groups, Gavin posts the footage online and arranges an interview with a radio host to promote it.
-During the interview, Gavin is mocked by the station's callers, including The Blair Witch Project co-director Eduardo Sánchez, who dismisses it as an obvious derivative film.
-Gavin's obsession with Peeping Tom strains his relationship with his family, culminating in his wife leaving him after she discovers he used their son's college savings to fund his film.
+During the interview, Gavin is mocked by the station's callers, including The Blair Witch Project co-director Eduardo Sánchez, who dismisses it as an obvious derivative.
+Gavin's obsession with Peeping Tom strains his relationship with his family, culminating in his wife leaving him after discovering that he had used their son's college savings to fund his film.

 Gavin instructs the crew to meet him outside the Ilchester Tunnel, where they find him attempting to recreate the Peeping Tom ritual with a camera.
 The crew begins arguing over whether or not to seek psychiatric help for Gavin, and the other staff accuse Erik of encouraging Gavin's descent into insanity by pushing him to continue working on the film.
 When they hear what sounds like Gavin running down the tunnel, they go to stop him, only to find that he has vanished, taking the camera with him.

 Nine days later, Erik receives a package from Gavin containing a DVCam film, a separate, smaller parcel addressed to Sophia, Gavin's journal, and a hotel keycard.
-At the hotel room, the crew finds Gavin's corpse in the bathtub.
+In the hotel room, the crew finds Gavin's corpse in the bathtub.
 After deliberating, they decide against showing the police their footage.
 Erik resolves to continue the project despite the rest of the crew imploring him to abandon it.
-Erik claims he wants to repackage the film as the story of Gavin rather than the story of Peeping Tom; when one crew member asks Erik if he believes Peeping Tom is real, Erik does not answer.
+Erik claims he wants to repackage the film as the story of Gavin rather than Peeping Tom; when a crew member asks whether he believes Peeping Tom is real, Erik does not answer.

-In additional footage, Sophia, while desperately attempting not to blink, recalls a dream in which she was easily able to stare down the tunnel for the whole hour, only to later realize it was not a dream and she had, in fact, actually successfully summoned Peeping Tom.
+In additional footage, Sophia, while desperately trying not to blink, recalls a dream in which she was able to stare down the tunnel for the whole hour, only to later realize it was not a dream and that she had, in fact, successfully summoned Peeping Tom.
 She later claims Peeping Tom is right in front of her, but that she has found a way to defeat him, before shattering a glass picture frame with a hammer and using the shards to slice off her eyelids.